progrium/progrium.xyz/content/blog/2023/welcome-to-treehouse.md

 ## Coming Soon

 I'm excited to give you a deeper look at the project stack in a future post.
-For now keep an eye out for the next post digging into the influences for Treehouse.
+For now, keep an eye out for the next post digging into the influences for Treehouse.
 We'll also try to answer "why another note-taking tool", and tease some long-term ideas for the future.

 Lastly, I want to mention the project is being developed in the open, not just with the code on GitHub, but most of my work is streamed and archived on [Twitch](https://www.twitch.tv/progrium).
 Feel free to come and co-work with me.

 Thanks for reading, and a big thanks to my [sponsors](https://github.com/sponsors/progrium/) for supporting this kind of open source work.

-*Check out more at [treehouse.sh](https://treehouse.sh)!*
+*Check out more at [treehouse.sh](https://treehouse.sh) or [subscribe to our mailing list](http://eepurl.com/iluc5v) for updates!*